Recruitment Round 2020 (second round)

 You have a university degree in Law, Criminology or other discipline relevant for one of the PhD positions mentioned above.
 You can demonstrate relevant scientific research skills, proven, for example, by academic publications or by the quality of your master thesis.
 You have excellent oral and written skills in English.

-Current master students are welcome to apply.
-You can apply without having proof of obtaining your master’s degree, however, bear in mind that proof of a master degree is a formal requirement for employment, which will only be possible if the master degree has been obtained before the start of your appointment.
+Current master students, who will finish their master this summer, are welcome to apply.
+Bear in mind that proof of a master degree is a formal requirement for employment, which will only be possible if the master degree has been obtained before half September 2020, in order to start in October 2020.

 Terms of employment